American Sniper originally had more details regarding the enemy sniper in the film, but it was scrapped due to budget concerns.

 When the Rangers get to the temple of the Great Power and enter it, they were supposed to use the crests on their ninja uniforms to reflect back the light and activate the powers, with a brief moment of Kimberly using her crest to check herself over.
 This was replaced with the battle against the stone gatekeepers.

 Zordon's revival was supposed to be before the final fight with Ivan, but was swapped around in the final version.
 The Sega Genesis game version keeps the original order.

-This 1996 trailer for Blue Planet, a planned animated movie by then Rainbow Studios (now THQ), with a console game tie-in.
+This 1996 trailer for Blue Planet (Not to be confused with the BBC documentary series THE Blue Planet), a planned animated movie by then Rainbow Studios (now THQ), with a console game tie-in.
 The studio was unable to put together the funding; and the existing animation sequences were incorporated into the game, which was released as Deadly Tide.
 For a while after the film project was dropped, a number of fans created a (now defunct) website called savetheblueplanet.com to try and drum up enough support to get the film made.
 The trailer developed a large fanbase, mainly for its opening sequence Take That at Disney/Pixar films Toy Story and A Bug's Life, and use of Rob Zombie's "More Human Than Human" as the soundtrack.

 Alejandro Jodorowsky and Marilyn Manson were planning to team up on a sequel to El Topo called Abelcain, which was supposed to be ready for a 2005 release.
 However, budget problems and a lawsuit with El Topo's American distributor Allan Klein over royalties and sequel rights caused the project to get delayed and later canceled.
 The lawsuit was eventually settled and El Topo got a DVD release in 2007.